Affordable Housing and Sustainable Communities Program

 Cap-and-Trade Investments in Affordable Housing

-Cap and Trade is a program developed by the California Air Resources Board to reduce greenhouse gas emissions.
+Cap and Trade is a program administered by California’s Strategic Growth Council to reduce greenhouse gas emissions.
 Learn more about California’s Cap-and-Trade affordable housing program.

 - Cap-and-Trade 2014 – What’s Next? – San Diego Housing Federation 23rd Annual Affordable Housing Conference Policy and Advocacy Session